kpma1120/llmops-e2e-langchain/README.md

 ## ☁️ 9.
 Deployment

-Deployment covers two parts: running the containerized application locally using Docker (see Step 4 and Step 5 in 2.1 Quick Start), and deploying it automatically through GitHub Actions to Google Cloud Run.
+### 9.1 GitHub Actions CI/CD Pipeline

-### 9.1 CI/CD with GitHub Actions
+Automated deployment is handled by **GitHub Actions** through the workflow file `deploy.yml`.

-Automated deployment is handled by `deploy.yml`, which uses GitHub Actions Secrets (see Section 6) and runs three jobs:
+The pipeline consists of three sequential jobs that validate code quality, run tests, and deploy the latest version of the application to **Google Cloud Run**:

-- **lint** — runs Ruff checks
+- **lint** — executes Ruff checks for code quality
-- **test** — runs pytest with coverage and exports `test-results/junit.xml` as a downloadable artifact
+- **test** — runs pytest with coverage and uploads `test-results/junit.xml` as an artifact
-- **build-and-deploy** — builds the Docker image, pushes it to Artifact Registry, and deploys it to Cloud Run
+- **build-and-deploy** — builds the Docker image, pushes it to Artifact Registry, and deploys the updated container to Cloud Run

 <div align="center">
   <img src="screenshots/github-actions_cicd_success.jpg" alt="Github Actions CI/CD" width="700">